NeuroTechX/ntx_slack_archive/general.md

 >
 - find a way to help people to reliably have restorative sleep.
 This researcher found a way to turn REM sleep on and off with optogenetics (<http://news.berkeley.edu/2015/10/15/researchers-find-neural-switch-that-turns-dreams-on-and-off/>).
 Could you do that non-invasively?

+4/3/2017 12:56 PM

+ **karchie** :

+ >I really like this.
+It captures a lot of the skepticism I have about the field but also gives some concrete steps forward.
+I'm hoping to steal some time for a detailed review later this week but too many balls in the air so don't hold your breath.